Ron89/thesaurus_query.vim/README.md

 ----------------

-Another might-be-useful routine is the one to query synonym for and replace a multi-word phrase covered in visual mode.
+Another might-be-useful routine is the one to query synonym for and replace a multi-word phrase covered in visual mode, using the same key mapping `<Leader>cs`

 ```
     vnoremap <Leader>cs y:ThesaurusQueryReplace <C-r>"<CR>